Emergency Dentistry Tucson, AZ

 We’re here to help when dental emergencies strike.
 Dental emergencies like knocked-out teeth, severe pain, or infections need fast treatment to prevent bigger problems.
-That’s why we offer same-day emergency care as part of our general dentistry services.
-Acting quickly can mean the difference between saving or losing a tooth, and getting you out of pain faster.
+That’s why we offer same-day emergency care as part of our general dental services.
+Acting quickly can mean the difference between saving or losing a tooth and stopping pain at the source.

 Common Dental Emergencies We Treat